glory-violet/mainworkingdirectory/README.md

 - Uncheck the option "Users must create a new password at next sign-in" option.
 - Click on "NEXT" at the bottom of the screen.

+### 2.2 - Creating IAM Group:
 - Click on "Create Group"
 - Define a "Group Name" e.g. MongoDB-Group
 - In the "Permissions Policies" section:
      - Type in "EC2fullaccess" in the search bar under "Permission Policies"
      - Type in "S3fullaccess" in the search bar under "Permission Policies"
 - Click on "Create User Group"
+- Select the User Group creted in the aove step. e.g. MongoDB-Group
 - Click on "NEXT"
-- Review and Create User.
+- Review and click on "Create User".
 - Now you will get the console signing details such as:
      - Console sign-in URL
      - User name